Australian Government advice for Jordan

-This Advice was last issued on Friday, 28 February 2014.
-It contains new information under Safety and security: Civil unrest/political tension (since April 2014 there have been ongoing incidents of civil unrest in Ma'an.
+This Advice was last issued on Friday, 27 June 2014.
+This advice contains new information under Safety and security: Civil unrest/political tension (since April 2014 there have been ongoing incidents of civil unrest in Ma'an.
 You should avoid all protests and demonstrations as they may turn violent).
 We continue to advise Australians to exercise a high degree of caution in Jordan overall because of the risk of terrorist attack.

 Za'atri refugee camp